miket7f/miket7f.github.io/pages/Flight Mechanics.md

 title: Flight Mechanics
 permalink: flight-mec
 ---
+Before we can launch a rocket we must understand
+- the forces that occur in-flight
+- and ways in which flight stability can be achieved
 ## Level 1 - Flight Forces
-People all over the world are building and launching model rockets.

-In conventional model rocketry, the success of a model rocket launch is usually determined by the altitude that is reached.

 The reached altitude is largely dependent on the following three aspects: the engine, the weight, and the aerodynamic shape of the vehicle.
-These aspects must be matched to each other for a conventional model rocket flight to be successful.
+These aspects must be matched to each other for a rocket flight to be successful.

 ### Weight
 As you probably know there is a force that is acting on every object on Earth that is called the gravitational force.